 Chorus effects for the Z-DSP thicken incoming sound and create animation within the sound’s harmonic structure.
 In addition, they provide an excellent tool for mono to stereo processing of any incoming sound, or even a whole mix, producing a stereo widening effect.

-the card contains eight digital algorithms inspired by a set of the most classic analog Chorus effect ever to be make like the Dimension D, Solina ensemble and some very rare devices as well.
+The card contains eight digital algorithms inspired by a set of the most classic analog chorus effect ever to be make like the Dimension D, Solina String Ensemble, and other very rare devices as well.
 True to the modular spirit, the control parameters offer a wide range from subtle and smooth, to fast LFO modulation sea sick wobbles, with a lot of sweet spots in between.

-Using the Z-DSP’s own stereo analog feedback path to apply feddback to the effects result in beautiful lush and organic animated drones.
-Using those feedback inputs as an edditional 2 input channels of direct injection into the DSP chip, the Z-DSP can take up to 4 external sources for generating impressive stereo drones with a classic Chorus touch.
-The end result is a great tool for the design of atmospheric sounds completely in the modular environment.
+Using the Z-DSP’s own stereo analog feedback path to apply feedback to the effects results in beautiful, lush, and organic animated drones.
+Using those feedback inputs as an additional 2 input channels of direct injection into the DSP chip, the Z-DSP can take up to 4 external sources for generating impressive stereo drones with a classic chorus touch.
+The end result is a great tool for the design of atmospheric sounds completely contained in the modular environment.

-Clocked Delays are a collection of eight stereo delay programs that let you sync delay time to an external clock applied to CV input two of the Z-DSP.
+Clocked Delays are a collection of eight stereo delay programs that let you sync the delay time of the Z-DSP to an external clock input.

-With a quick setup, the clock input easily and exactly synchronizes the delay repeats to external rhythms generated by the Trigger Riot, Circadian Rhythms or other clock sources. a Divide parameter is included with each program to switch between different division of stereo ratios creating a spatial audio clock divider which automatically matches the repeats to a playing beat.
-Feeding the clock input with odd clock division like from the Trigger Riot has the interesting effect of moving the repeats in relation to the playing beat.
+With a quick setup, the clock input easily and exactly synchronizes the delay repeats to external rhythms generated by the Trigger Riot, Circadian Rhythms or other clock source.
+A Divide parameter is included with each program to switch between different divisions of the stereo ratios creating a spatial audio clock divider which automatically matches the repeats to a playing beat.
+Feeding the clock input with odd clock divisions from the modules like the Trigger Riot has the interesting effect of moving the repeats in relation to the playing beat.

-When it comes to their sound, some of the programs feature a pristine classic delay lines, while other programs insert a colored band pass, low pass or high pass filter in the feedback loop, imparting a beautiful harmonic transition to the repeats as they feedback through the filter and slowly decay away.
-Using the Z-DSP’s analog feedback path adds additional voltage controlled stereo feedback which can slightly drift the repeats out of their tight sync to the incoming clock, due to the DSP chip latency, and also extend the delay tail intesity up to self oscillation.
-Controlling the Z-DSP’s DSP chip speed externally via the Clock jack can devolve everything into glitchy out of sync binary chaos.
+When it comes to their sound, some of the programs feature a pristine classic delay lines, while other programs insert a colored band-pass, low-pass or high-pass filter into the feedback loop, imparting a beautiful harmonic transition to the repeats as they feedback through the filter and slowly decay away.
+Using the Z-DSP’s analog feedback path adds an additional voltage controlled stereo feedback which can slightly drift the repeats out of their tight sync to the incoming clock, due to the DSP chip latency, and also extend the delay tail intensity up to self-oscillation.
+Controlling the Z-DSP’s DSP chip speed externally via the Clock jack can even devolve everything into glitchy out-of-sync binary chaos.

-Spring Waves brings a set of Physical behavior modeling algorithms to the Z-DSP.
-It dives deep into experimental digital sound design techniques known as Waveguide Synthesis: a 1998 patent of Stanford University developed by Julius O. Smith III and step forward from Karplus-Strong techniques.
-In addition to that are two Spring models space synthesis making real Newtonian physics calculation at sample rate.
+Spring Waves brings a set of physical behavior modeling algorithms to the Z-DSP.
+It dives deep into experimental digital sound design techniques known as waveguide synthesis, which was first developed in 1998 by Julius O. Smith III of Stanford University by building off of Karplus-Strong synthesis.
+In addition, there are two spring models and space synthesis: making real Newtonian physics calculations at sample rate.

-The principle behind these algorithms is basically a mathematical feedback formula excited by external signals which self oscillate as a damped tone.
+The principle behind these algorithms is a mathematical feedback formula excited by external signals which self-oscillate as a damped tone.
 The type and harmonic content of the external signals these algorithms can react to is extremely wide and so are the tones that they can impart to a sound.

-The card contains six Karplus-Strong and tow Spring models.
-When fed with an external pulse or bursts of noise they self oscillate creating synthetic sounds similar to glass, spring, bell and variety of string tones.
-When structured sounds like high pitched FM tones, drones, drum sounds and vocals pass through they get a harmonized type effect, many times in an unexpected way.
-This card is anything but standard as it takes the natural “springy” artifact of digital audio, and, instead of fighting to eliminate it, actually makes use of it as a new source of sound inside the modular.
+The card contains six Karplus-Strong and two spring models.
+When fed with an external pulse or bursts of noise they self-oscillate, creating synthetic sounds similar to glass, springs, bells, and variety of string tones.
+When structured sounds like high pitched FM tones, drones, drum sounds and vocals pass through they get a harmonized type effect, frequently in an unexpected way.
+This card is anything but standard as it takes the natural “springy” artifacts of digital audio, and, instead of fighting to eliminate it, actually makes use of it as a new source of sound inside the modular.

 With Numberz you can:

-– Share your programs online with other Numberz user
+– Share your programs online with other Numberz users.

-– Share your programs on Z-DSP Cartridges with other Z-DSP user
+– Share your programs on Z-DSP Cartridges with other Z-DSP users.

 The Z-DSP blank cartridges are rewritable memory cards for use with Numberz and the Z-DSP with up to 1 million erase/write cycles.
-These cards are made of printed circuit board with two (2) memory chips solder on their bottom side providing a low cost non volatile memory of Z-DSP programs and Z-DSP display data.
+These cards are made of printed circuit board with two (2) memory chips soldered on their bottom side providing low-cost, non- volatile memory for Z-DSP programs and display data.